Individueel/.github/profile/README.md

 # Learning Outcome 3: Agile method
 *You apply **agile** software development principles and practices.*

+Also see my research to agile methods here: [Link](#what-are-the-differences-between-scrum-methods)

 ## Agile
 Agile is a way of developing software, it is a sort of guide for software engineers to improve the way of working within a team.
 On Fontys I was led towards using SCRUM starting from semester 1.
 But after many conversations with people who work in ICT.
 I discovered that pure SCRUM is not agile at all.
 And that most companies use either no SCRUM at all or a super set of it.
 There also seems to be a division between on one side people who love agile, and on one side people who hate agile.